DanieleDeSensi/mammut/README.md

 Introduction
 ================================================================================================================
+**ATTENTION**: This library is still in development and its interface may change, as well as the signatures of some member functions.

 Mammut (MAchine Micro Management UTilities) is a set of functions for the management of a local or a remote machine, providing an object oriented abstraction of features normally provided by means of sysfs files or CPU registries.
 It is structured as a set of modules, each managing a specific functionality (e.g. CPU frequencies,